oNumber9MT/scratchx-weather/README.md

-#scratchx-weathel
+# scratchx-weathel
-this is for scratchx project.
+this is for scratchx project.<br>
 source code is from https://hirai.bucyou.net/scratchx/